Alan-A/GetSimple-I18N-InnovationGrid/README.md

 ## Download Description

 This repository contains template, style and component files required for the InnovationGrid theme as well as a number of page files that demonstrate and describe the site.
-Users have to install the plugins listed [below](#plugins) before the Web-Site will function fully.
+Users have to install a) the [GetSimple CMS](http://get-simple.info/download), b) the plugins listed [below](#plugins) and c) the InnovationGrid theme itself before the Web-Site will function fully.

 ## Why use GetSimple?

-There are a number of reasons that I became interested in using GetSimple:
+There are a number of reasons that I became interested in using the GetSimple CMS:
 * it is Open Source - so, if necessary I could update the code myself;
 * it is free - with a good selection of free themes and plugins;
 * it has an active communnity;